Julie Cobb: Career

-Cobb's career, which lasted over forty years, mostly consisted of guest appearances on television shows.
+Cobb's career, which lasted over 40 years, mostly consisted of guest appearances on television shows.
 Her first credited role was in an episode of Star Trek entitled "By Any Other Name", which was first broadcast on February 23, 1968.
 (She was the only female Redshirt to be killed in the original series.)
-She appeared on Gunsmoke (1974), Season 20, Ep 13, "The Colonel", as the painfully reunited daughter of a once proud military officer.
+She appeared on Gunsmoke (1974), Season 20, Ep 13, "The Colonel", as a daughter painfully reuniting with her father, a once proud military officer.
 The Colonel was portrayed by Julie Cobb's real life father, actor Lee J. Cobb.
-She appeared on The Brady Bunch (1971), Season 2, Ep 18, "Our Son The Man", as Greg Brady's high school interest.
-She also played the matriarch of the Pembroke family on the first season of the sitcom Charles in Charge, and also appeared on the short-lived series The D.A..
+She appeared on The Brady Bunch (1971), Season 2, Ep 18, "Our Son The Man", as Greg Brady's high school love interest.
+She appeared in a first season episode of Little House on the Prairie.
+Cobb played the matriarch of the Pembroke family in the first season of the sitcom Charles in Charge and also appeared on the short-lived series The D.A.

 Her film career has included roles in The Second Coming of Suzanne (1974), Just You and Me, Kid (1979), The Runnin' Kind (1989), Lisa (1990), Defending Your Life (1991) and Dr. Jekyll and Ms. Hyde (1995).
 She also appeared in the TV movie versions of Salem's Lot (1979) and Brave New World (1980).
 As a stage actress, she won the L.A.
 Drama Critics Award for her role in a stage production of Arthur Miller's play After the Fall.